Explore Vietnam

 Rare riverside compound in D5 at 4-canal confluence — 5-star hotel, IMAX mall, and 1,216 apartments designed by Broadway Malyan with CBRE management, 10 min to D1 via Võ Văn Kiệt.

 Mixed-use riverside complex at the confluence of 4 Saigon canals in District 5.
 Investor: Sài Gòn Vina (Land Saigon, LSG).
 Developer: Phú Long (Sovico Holdings).
 Four residential towers (Ruby, Sapphire, Emerald, Carnelian) plus a 53-story hotel/office tower and 6-floor shopping mall.
 Designed by Broadway Malyan (UK), Surbana (Singapore), and Pentago (Malaysia).
 Managed by CBRE.
 Construction halted for years — ~35,000m² ordered demolished for unauthorized construction in 2019.
-Project on government inspection list since 2025.
-Legal clearance expected Q4/2025.
+UBND TPHCM cleared the project to resume permit and investment procedures in early 2026; construction permits remain pending.

 | Project | Price | Distance |